Application Phase Site Assignment Events and Timeline

 Site Representatives Visit Class Meetings

-Representatives from the sites will visit MS1 Class Meetings throughout Fall 2022 to share information about their campuses with students.
-Visits will take place on the following dates:
+Representatives from the sites visit MS1 Class Meetings throughout fall to share information about their campuses with students.

-Site representatives will be available to meet with students to answer individual questions for the half hour before and after the Class Meeting (12:00 – 12:30 PM and 1:30 – 2:00 PM).
-This is a good opportunity to ask about things like housing , research options, etc. at particular sites.
-Please drop by the second floor lobby of MBRB to meet with site representatives.
+Site representatives are available to meet with students to answer individual questions for the half hour after the Class Meeting (1:30 – 2:00 PM).
+This is a good opportunity to ask about things like housing, research options, etc. at each site.

 Open Houses

-Each site will hold an Open House in the fall/winter of 2022-23 to give students a chance to visit campuses in person and learn more about the unique aspects of Application Phase experiences in different locations.
-Open House dates are all scheduled during curriculum-free times:
+Each site holds an Open House in the fall/winter to give students a chance to visit in person and learn more about the unique aspects of Application Phase experiences in different locations.
+Open House dates are all scheduled during curriculum-free times and are announced at class meetings and via email.

 Student Government Campus Representatives

-Another great way to learn more about each site is to talk with the Student Government Curriculum Representative.
-This year’s representatives for each site are:
+Another great way to learn more about each site is to talk with its Student Government Curriculum Representative.
+This 2023-24 representatives for each site are:

 Campus Assignment Process Details